nazwhale/CV/README.md

 #### Makers Academy (March to June '17)

 Currently, I'm honing my skills at [Makers Academy](http://www.makersacademy.com/), a highly-selective software development bootcamp in London.
-Their “Oxbridge meets the Royal Marines for developers” environment has turned me into a self-sufficient developer who is evangelical about best practices.
+Their “Oxbridge meets the Royal Marines for developers” environment has transformed me from a writer to a self-sufficient and enthusiastic developer.

 #### University College London (September '11 to July '14)

 - BSc Experimental Psychology
 - High 2:1 grade
-- High 1st in dissertation, titled "Effects of MDMA on response to ostracism"
+- High 1st in dissertation

 #### Reigate Grammar School (September '03 to July '10)